SurekhaReddy-D/Practice/README.md

-A simple Hangman Game built using HTML,CSS and Javascript.This project was created for practice  to improve and understand web development.
+A simple Hangman Game built using HTML,CSS and Javascript.This project was created for practice exercise to improve and understand web development.

  ##Features
 - Interactive Hangman game